Adam Cassar

 Risk Quantification and Disclosure

-Risk quantification plays a vital role in addressing cybersecurity challenges.
+Risk quantification gives security teams a way to explain credential stuffing in business terms.
 By applying frameworks like FAIR (Factor Analysis of Information Risk), businesses can:

 1. Quantify the potential financial impact of credential stuffing attacks.